 Search for opportunities to participate in a lung disease or asthma research study.

-- Genetic – For some individuals pulmonary fibrosis runs in families due to an inherited genetic mutation.
+- Familial PF, a rare type that runs in families due to an inherited genetic mutation

 - Fatigue and weakness

 - Unexplained weight loss